 The Hollywood Sign is located on the southern slope of Mount Lee in Griffith Park, Los Angeles.
 There are several trails leading to the Hollywood Sign, but the quickest and most direct route is Cahuenga Peak and Mount Lee via Burbank Peak Trail and Aileen Getty Ridge Trail.

 We hiked this short route from Lake Hollywood Drive to the back of the Hollywood Sign on a blazing hot day in November 2019.
-It’s definitely one of the best things to do on a first visit to LA, not just for the sign but also for the spectacular views overlooking the entire valley.
+It’s definitely one of the things you can’t miss on a first visit to LA, not just for the sign but also for the spectacular views overlooking the entire valley.

 17. John Muir Trail